How to brew an IGA: Italian Grape Ale

 The IGA style is the fantastic intuition of making a combination of two ingredients, grape wort and malt wort, creating the union of the Italian wine tradition with the brewing world.

-In addition, the unusual combination with grapes (fruit, wort or fermented wort), allows to play with the yeast.
+In addition, the unusual combination with grapes (fruit, wort or fermented wort), allows playing with the yeast.
 Fermentation can be started through the classic yeast (Saccharomyces), but the fermentation process can also take place through the microorganisms that live on the grape, as a spontaneous fermentation.

 Percentages are usually between 60-70% of malts and 30-40% of fermentable grapes.